-Bankruptcy Attorney in New JerseyBook an appointment
+Personal Bankruptcy Attorney in New JerseyBook an appointment

-There are few things more overwhelming in life than facing large amounts of debt.
-If you are drowning in debt and aren’t sure when you’ll be able to breathe again, our experienced New Jersey bankruptcy attorney at the law office of Scott J. Goldstein may help.
+Few things are more overwhelming in life than facing large amounts of debt.
+If you are drowning in debt and aren’t sure when you’ll be able to breathe again, our experienced New Jersey bankruptcy attorney at the Law Office of Scott J. Goldstein may help.

 What Is Bankruptcy?

-Bankruptcy is a legal, court-facilitated process wherein a debtor repays some or all of their debts or/and seeks relief from some or all of their debts.
-Because it is a legal process that is facilitated by the court, there are many rules and requirements associated with filing for bankruptcy.
+Bankruptcy is a legal, court-facilitated process wherein a debtor repays some or all of their debts or seeks relief from some or all of their debts.
+Because it is a legal process that the court facilitates, many rules and requirements are associated with filing for bankruptcy.

 Types of Personal Bankruptcy